Bogatejc/wier23/pa2/README.md

 web pages.

 ## Repository structure
-The repository contains the following folders:
+The repository contains the following folders and files:
 - `implementation-extraction` contains code that implements the assignment
 - `input-extraction` contains html files used for extracting
+- `report-extraction.docx` report in word format
+- `report-extraction.pdf` report in pdf format

 ## Instructions
 For running this project you need to have installed dependencies listed in `requirements.txt`.
 You can install